MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 Alternatively, you can search for **Sync Orders From Shopify** batch job.

-Once the import is completed, you can explore Shopify order and find all related information, such as payment transactions, shipping costs, fulfillments, risk level.
+Once the import is completed, you can explore the Shopify order and find all related information, such as payment transactions, shipping costs, fulfillments, risk level.
 You can also see order confirmation sent to the customer by choosing **Shopify Status Page** action.

 > [!NOTE]
 > You can navigate to the **Shopify Orders** window directly and you'll see orders with *open* status from all shops.
 To review completed orders, you need to open **Shopify Orders** page from the specific **Shopify Shop Card** window.